Using Python

 see the packages currently installed in the active environment with the

-twice in order to restore the original comand prompt.
+conda deactivate twice in order to restore the original command prompt.

 (myvenv) [auser@cirrus-login1 auser]$ conda deactivate